coreinfrastructure/best-practices-badge/doc/security.md

 To counter common misconfigurations, we apply the [Ruby on Rails Security Guide](http://guides.rubyonrails.org/security.html).
 We have also taken steps to harden the application.
+Finally, we try to stay vigilant when new kinds of vulnerabilities are reported that apply to this application, and make adjustments.
 Below is how we've done each, in turn.

 ### Common implementation vulnerability types countered (OWASP top 10)